-Understanding the difference between condos and apartments is important for both buyers and renters.
-The main difference between the two is that you can buy a condo, whereas an apartment is available strictly for rent.
+Understanding the difference between condos and apartments is an important distinction for buyers and renters.
+The main difference between the two is that you can buy a condo, whereas an apartment is strictly available for rent.
 However, there is more to it than that.
-If you are asking yourself, “what is the difference between a condo and an apartment?” we’ve got all the answers here.
+If you are asking yourself, “What is the difference between a condo and an apartment?” we’ve got all the answers here.

 What is the Difference Between a Condo and an Apartment?